1st Army Tank Brigade (United Kingdom): History

 The 1st Army Tank Brigade took part in the Battle of France, serving as part of the British Expeditionary Force.
 It fought against the Germans in Belgium and Northern France, providing the armour for the counter-attack at the Battle of Arras and covered the Allied retreat to Dunkirk.
 It lost all of its equipment on the beaches following the evacuation.

 The reformed 1st Army Tank Brigade was transferred to North Africa, equipped with Valentine infantry tanks.
 The brigade took part in Operation Crusader, as part of the XIII Corps.
 Attached to the 2nd South African Division, it took part in the conquest of Bardia (December 1941 – January 1942).

+The 1st Tank Brigade was disbanded 21 November 1944.